ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/argmin.md

 select argMin(a, (b, a)), min(tuple(b, a)) from test;
 ┌─argMin(a, tuple(b, a))─┬─min(tuple(b, a))─┐
-│ d                      │ (NULL,NULL)      │ -- 'd' is the first Not null value for the min
+│ d                      │ (NULL,NULL)      │ -- 'd' is the first not Null value for the min
 └────────────────────────┴──────────────────┘

 select argMin((a, b), (b, a)), min(tuple(b, a)) from test;